Import Apache Parquet Files from Cloud Storage into TiDB Cloud Starter or Essential

 If a Parquet file is larger than 256 MB, consider splitting it into smaller files, each with a size around 256 MB.

-TiDB Cloud Serverless supports importing very large Parquet files but performs best with multiple input files around 256 MB in size.
-This is because TiDB Cloud Serverless can process multiple files in parallel, which can greatly improve the import speed.
+TiDB Cloud supports importing very large Parquet files but performs best with multiple input files around 256 MB in size.
+This is because TiDB Cloud can process multiple files in parallel, which can greatly improve the import speed.

 Name the Parquet files as follows: